Office hours: Tues and Thurs 3:10-4:00PM,

 Professor Kolack came to QCC after 13 years at The Cooper Union as well as time at St. Joseph's College, Yeshiva University, and Hunter College.
 The editor of more than 300 peer-reviewed publications, Professor K has more than 20 years of college teaching experience and a highly eclectic background including 10 years as a firefighter/EMT, licenses for New York City taxi, ambulance, fire truck and helicopter, professional puppeteer experience, training as a fire eater, he competed at the Olympic level in smallbore rifle, and he really enjoys indoor skydiving in a vertical wind tunnel.
 Dr. Kolack also wrote and starred in “The Professor K Show,” a topical, environmental educational TV program.
 Dr. Kolack and his wife Diane (a graduate of the CUNY Baccalaureate in Unique and Interdisciplinary Studies program), live in Queens with their son Teddy and their dog Queso Blanco.

-My overall goals in teaching are to enable students to understand the material, put it into practice in the laboratory, communicate their understanding to peers and others, and to encourage them to use their education as a springboard for furthering a critical understanding of the world.
+My goals in teaching are to enable students to understand the material and put it into practice in the laboratory, to communicate their understanding to peers and others, and to encourage them to use their education as a springboard for furthering a critical understanding of the world.

 In my 20+ years in the classroom and laboratory, I have always endeavored to produce an interactive environment that is more than a teacher-centered lecture.
 Despite the challenges in maintaining this environment while instructing 250 students at once in a large lecture hall (which we do not use in the chemistry department at QCC), as opposed to the small seminar classes, laboratories and one-to-one tutoring sessions I’ve held, based on written evaluations, through my use of technology, real-world examples, and topical references, and by asking questions to be answered orally and in writing during each class, I have been successful in my goal.